awsdocs/aws-directory-service-admin-guide/doc_source/ad_connector_seamlessly_join_linux_instance.md

 Before you can set up seamless domain join to a Linux EC2 instance, you need to complete the procedures in this section\.

-### Select Your Seamless Domain Join Service Account<a name="ad_connector_seamless-linux-prereqs-select"></a>
+### Select your seamless domain join service account<a name="ad_connector_seamless-linux-prereqs-select"></a>

 You can seamlessly join Linux computers to your on\-premises Active Directory domain through AD Connector\.
 To do that, you must create a user account with create computer account permissions to join the computers to the domain\.
 You can use your AD Connector service account if you prefer\.
 Or you can use any other account that has sufficient privileges to join computers to the domain\.
 Although members of the *Domain Admins* or other groups might have sufficient privileges to join computers to the domain, we do not recommend these\.
 As a best practice, we recommend that you use a service account that has the minimum privileges necessary to join computers to the domain\.

 To delegate an account with the minimum privileges necessary to join computers to the domain, you can run the following PowerShell commands\.
-You must run these commands from a domain\-joined Windows computer with the [Installing the Active Directory Administration Tools](ms_ad_install_ad_tools.md) installed\.
+You must run these commands from a domain\-joined Windows computer with the [Installing the Active Directory administration tools](ms_ad_install_ad_tools.md) installed\.
 In addition, you must use an account that has permission to modify the permissions on your Computers OU or container\.
 The PowerShell command sets permissions that allow the service account to create computer objects in your domain’s default computers container\.
 If you prefer using a graphical user interface \(GUI\) you can use the manual process that is described in [Delegate privileges to your service account](prereq_connector.md#connect_delegate_privileges)\.

 ```
 $AccountName = 'awsSeamlessDomain'